-Defective Drug Attorneys in Austin
+Defective Drug Lawsuits in Austin

 You take medications to get well, improve your quality of life or, sometimes, just to stay alive.
 When the prescription or the over-the-counter (OTC) medication that you rely on is defective, you can suffer irreparable harm.
 Defective Drug injuries can be fatal.
 If you survive, you may be permanently injured.
 In fact, the undisclosed side effects may be completely unrelated to the condition you were trying to treat in the first place, and far worse.